2khoip/ISP-AMSAT/docs/source/usage.rst

 .. _installation:

-Installation
+Software Installation - Windows
 ------------

-To use Lumache, first install it using pip:
+To install on windows, first copy the script below into powershell:

 .. code-block:: console

    (.venv) $ pip install lumache

-Creating recipes
+Sample
 ----------------

 To retrieve a list of random ingredients,